Direction Field Visualizer

 A direction field (or slope field) for \(y' = f(t,y)\) places a short arrow at each grid point \((t,y)\) whose slope equals \(f(t,y)\).
 Any solution curve must be tangent to the arrows everywhere it passes.

-Clicking a point \((t_0,y_0)\) solves the IVP with an adaptive Dormand–Prince 5(4) Runge–Kutta method.
-Step size is automatically shrunk near steep slopes or blow-up points and enlarged in smooth regions — maintaining accuracy without wasted computation.
+Clicking a point \((t_0,y_0)\) solves the IVP with an adaptive Tsitouras 5(4) (Tsit5) explicit Runge–Kutta method with FSAL (the final stage of an accepted step is reused as the first stage of the next, giving an effective cost of six derivative evaluations).
+Step size is automatically shrunk near steep slopes and enlarged in smooth regions.

 How to Use